jeff5/very-slow-jython/src/site/sphinx/treepython/type+dispatch.rst

     in the project test source.

 We'll avoid an explicit ``CallSite`` object to begin with.
-The first transformation we need is to separate choosing an implementation of the binary operation, in the ``visit_BinOp`` method of the ``Evaluator``, from calling the chosen implementation.
+The first transformation we need is to separate, in the ``visit_BinOp`` method of the ``Evaluator``, *choosing* an implementation of the binary operation, from *calling* the chosen implementation.

 ..  code-block:: java